How to remove jump stitches

 How to reduce jump stitches in the designs that you digitize?

 If you are a digitizer who wants to make embroidery designs with the minimal number of jump stitches, you really have to think!
 While there are tools in most digitizing programs that automatically reduce the number of jump stitches in a design, sometimes you have to do some clever tricks to really hide them.
 For example, sometimes I will digitize some plain stitching (perhaps along a strange route) to get the machine to travel to point A to point B. The route I would digitize would be one that would be covered by the next round of stitching.
 So instead of a long jump stitch I just get a few extra stitches that will be hidden anyway.

 If you can’t eliminate jump stitches altogether, sometimes it helps to deliberately make them a little longer.
 Tiny ones are hard to trim.
 It’s a little bit easier to get your nippers inside of a longer jump stitch.

-Can you remove jump stitches in digitizing software like Embrilliance or SewWhat-Pro?
+Can you remove jump stitches in editing software like Embrilliance or SewWhat-Pro?

 How much does it cost to cut jump stitches?